camunda/camunda-docs/docs/product-manuals/tasklist/introduction.md

 ---

 Tasklist is a tool for working with [User Tasks](https://docs.camunda.org/manual/7.8/reference/bpmn20/tasks/user-task/) in Zeebe.
-You can filter, claim and complete *User Tasks*.
+You can filter, claim and complete user tasks.

 <!--
 import ThemedImage from '@theme/ThemedImage';